SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

 Create mashup for the BTP application "Author Readings":

-1. BTP provider subaccount: Open the *Launchpad Site Manager* by launching the application *Launchpad Service* from your section *Instance and Subscriptions* in your BTP subaccount.
+1. BTP provider subaccount: Open the *Launchpad Site Manager* by launching the application *SAP Build Work Zone* from your section *Instance and Subscriptions* in your BTP subaccount.
 On the launchpad, open the context menu of the tile "Author Readings" and take note of the URL as **BTP Application URL**.

 2. ByD: Open work center view *Application and User Management - Mashup Authoring* and create a new URL mashup with the following data:
 	- *Port Binding Type*: Select *1 - Without Port Binding*